BIOGRAPHY

 Clifton Anderson was born on October 5, 1957 in Harlem, New York City.
 He grew up surrounded by music.
 His father was a church organist /choir director, and his mother a singer and pianist.
 It was no surprise that Clifton exhibited an affinity for music at an early age.
 When he was just seven years old he got his first trombone, a gift from his uncle Sonny Rollins.

 Clifton attended the prestigious Fiorello LaGuardia High School of Music and Art.
 In 1974 he spent one year at The State University of New York at Stony Brook studying under Simon Karasick and Dave Schechter.
 He continued his education at the Manhattan School of Music, and graduated in 1978 with a Bachelor of Music degree.
 At The Manhattan School, he studied under the renowned Metropolitan Opera trombonist John Clark.
-There he also met and befriended talented musicians like Angela Bofill and the late Kenny Kirkland.
+There he also met and befriended the late and talented musicians Angela Bofill and Kenny Kirkland.

-Clifton has worked with a “who’s who” of diverse musical giants: from Frank Foster, McCoy Tyner, Clifford Jordan, Stevie Wonder, Dizzy Gillespie, Merv Griffin and The Mighty Sparrow to Lester Bowie, Dee Dee Bridgewater, Paul Simon, Terumasa Hino, Keith Richards, Muhal Richard Abrams, WyClef Jean, Geri Allen, T.S.
+Clifton has worked with a “who’s who” of diverse musical giants: from Frank Foster, McCoy Tyner, Clifford Jordan, Stevie Wonder, Dizzy Gillespie, Merv Griffin, Abdullah Ibrahim and The Mighty Sparrow to Lester Bowie, Dee Dee Bridgewater, Paul Simon, Terumasa Hino, Keith Richards, Muhal Richard Abrams, WyClef Jean, Geri Allen, T.S.
 Monk, Charlie Haden, Slide Hampton and Wallace Roney among others.

-In 1983 Clifton got the call to join his uncles group.
+In 1983 Clifton got the call to join his uncle’s group.
 He worked with Sonny Rollins touring worldwide and appeared on ten of Sonny’s recordings through 2009.
 Clifton’s work with Sonny incorporated not only performing but also producing four releases for Sonny’s Doxy Records label: The CD’s “Sonny, Please”, “Road Shows Vol. 1”, Clifton’s own “Decade” and “Sonny Rollins in Vienne” (DVD).
-In addition his production work can be heard on the Grammy Nominated “Without A Song / 911 Concert” CD, while also managing Sonny’s OLEO merchandise company and DOXY record label.
+In addition his production work can be heard on the Grammy Nominated “Without A Song / 911 Concert” CD.
+He also managed Sonny’s OLEO merchandise company and DOXY records label.
+Clifton has produced highly successful recordings for other artists as well including Tadataka Unno and The Fiery String Sistas.

 In 1997 Clifton released his first recording as a leader/producer on the Milestone label entitled Landmarks.
 Landmarks received critical acclaim internationally and made the top ten play lists on US Jazz radio.
 At the end of 2007 Clifton went back into the studio as a leader to produce Decade, his first recording in approximately ten years.
 The stellar reviews of Decade coupled with Clifton’s live performances led to a nomination in 2009 for “Trombonist Of The Year” from The American Jazz Journalists Association.